 Products & Services Section

-If you use Products in Pipeliner and then associate them with Opportunities, you can import those related Products when importing Opportunities.
+If you use Products in Pipeliner and then associate them with Opportunities, you can import those related Product Line Items when importing Opportunities.

 Each Product must be on a separate row in your CSV file.
 Below is an example of a prepared file colour-coded so you can see that, when there are multiple products for an Opportunity, the Opportunity information is copied on each row and the Product information (Product Name, Quantity and Price plus Price List and Currency).